wcornwell/earthtones/README.md

 Some notes on clustering methods
 --------------------------------

-There are lots of ways to do the clustering in genearl and also in this particular case.
+There are lots of ways to do the clustering in general and also in this particular case.
 The default is pam algorithm (for reasons explained below) but there is also k-means, which is a classic clustering method and is a bit simpler and faster.

 Here is the k-means result for the bahamas: